+Tutoring Program

-Tutoring Program - A student may request the assistance of a tutor to supplement course instruction.
-Contact the Academic Advisor for assistance.
-The tutor usually meets individually with the student, or may be available to answer questions via email, Moodle, or other means.
-A tutor may be requested by contacting the Office of Student Services.
-Additionally, group tutoring sessions are sometimes available; the student can attend without appointment.
+A student may request the assistance of a tutor to supplement classroom instruction.
+The tutor usually meets individually with the student.
+A tutor may be requested by selecting "Tutoring" on the home page of MyHU or contacting the Office of Student Services.
+Additionally, group tutoring sessions are sometimes available; the student can attend without an appointment.
 A student who is interested in becoming a tutor should contact the Office of Student Services.
 For more information, contact tutoring@HarrisburgU.edu.

+Online Tutoring

-On-line Tutoring - SmarthinkingTM is an online tutoring service that is free to the student.
-A student may submit an essay to a professional tutor for review or feedback, in advance of a deadline, and receive a timely response.
-For more information, contact tutoring@HarrisburgU.edu or contact the HU Academic Advisor.
+SmarthinkingTM is an online tutoring service that is free to the student.
+A student may submit an essay to a professional tutor for review or feedback, complete a mock interview, attend video sessions, and review resumes.
+This site is accessed directly through Canvas, the University's course management system.

-Technology Literacy Program - Technology literacy tutorials at www.Lynda.com are available to a student if technology skill improvement is needed.
-This site is accessed directly through Moodle, the University's course management system.
+Technology Literacy Program

+Technology literacy tutorials at www.Lynda.com are available to a student if technology skill improvement is needed.
+This site is accessed directly through Canvas, the University's course management system.